tbotnz/netpalm/README.md

 - Execute ANY python script as async via the ReST API and includes passing in of parameters
 - Supports on the fly changes to async queue strategy for a device ( either per device pinned queues or pooled queues )
 - OpenAPI / SwaggerUI docs inbuilt via the default route
+- Configurable caching meaning netpalm does not have to keep asking your device the things over and over again
 - Large [online](https://documenter.getpostman.com/view/2391814/T1DqgwcU?version=latest#33acdbb8-b5cd-4b55-bc67-b15c328d6c20) postman collection of examples
 - Horizontal container based scale out architecture supported by each component
 - Automatically generates a JSON schema for any Jinja2 Template